bookest/set-default-browser/README.md

 # set-default-browser

-set-default-browser is a tool to set the default browser on OS X from the command line.
-AFAICT there is no easy way to do this so I always end up changing the defaults via Safari's preferences.
+`set-default-browser` is a tool to set the default browser on OS X from the command line.
+AFAICT there is no easy way to do this so I always ended up changing the defaults via Safari's preferences.

+Example usage:

+      set-default-browser /Applications/Firefox.app

 ## WARNING